 The module provides an introduction to a number of philosophical issues that have a relevance to the philosophy of religion, such as: Are there sound arguments for/against the existence of God?
 Is freedom compatible with God's foreknowledge?
 Why is there something rather than nothing?
 Is life meaningless without God?
 Can there be morality without God?

 Your remaining three modules are optional.
-The following philosophy modules are available as distance learning modules:
+Options available within Philosophy typically include:

 Global Ethics I